 Figure 6.Y.2-1: Procedure to fetch the 5G system UE Id and privacy related information

+Precondition:

+Step 0.
+The EEC requests a Temporary ID to UE through interface provided by UE module.

-1. PDU session establishment / modification request from the UE to the 5G system.
+1. PDU session establishment / modification request is sent from the UE to the 5G system.

 2. The 5G Core (e.g., UDM) generates (per UE) an internal temporary ID (with a ramdomly generated part) for PDU session.

-NOTE: The UE could request multiple temporary IDs during the same PDU session (PDU Session modification).
-The UE can use this to invalidate previous IDs which might have been compromised and/or at fix intervals.
+NOTE 1: The UE could request multiple temporary IDs during the same PDU session (PDU Session modification).
+The UE can use this to invalidate previous IDs which might have been compromised and/or at fix intervals without initializing another PDU session establishment/modification.

-Editor’s Note: the details on which NF generates the temporary ID is ffs.

-Editor’s Note: the details of the temporary ID are ffs.
+NOTE 2: The Temporary ID consists of a random part and an identifier of the UDM (UDM group ID) that generated the Temporary ID.

+NOTE 3: The Temporary ID could also be generated from SMF and sent to UDM/UDR for storage.

 3. The 5G Core returns the internal temporary ID to the UE as part of the NAS PDU session establishment/modification response.

-Editor’s Note: how the EEC is authorized to get the assigned temp ID is ffs.

-4. The UE (EEC) uses the allocated temporary ID inside the Edge application signaling in the communication with the application function AF (e.g., EAS).
+4. The EEC uses the allocated temporary ID, received from the UE, inside the Edge application layer communication with the application function AF (e.g., EAS).

 5. The AF uses the received temporary ID to invoke the Nnef_UEId API intended to fetch the 5G system UE identifier, i.e., AF specific UE Id, as per the procedure described in TS 23.502 figure 4.15.10-1 [8].